 These smoky, creamy-in-the-center eggs are topped with spoonfuls of caviar—a luxurious combination of flavors and textures.
+IN shanghai, this dish is prepared with Chinese duck eggs that containing a red yolk; they’re unavailable in the U.S. Regular duck eggs make a fine substitute.

 - 4 duck eggs